StarymisiadaSoftware/.github/README.md

-# .github
+# `.github`

-This is the special .github repo that generates the welcome banner from `/profile/README.md`
+This is the special repo that generates the welcome banner from `/profile/README.md`